Reading the title of this article, you may think I’m going to say the .380 is just not powerful enough.

 Like the majority of those reading this, I did not have the opportunity to attend the SHOT (Shooting, Hunting and Outdoor Trade) Show this year.
 And although not among the throngs of vendors, industry insiders, media types and hangers-on who descended on the Las Vegas Strip like some sort of Old Testament plague, I was… Read more »

-Over the past couple of months, the internet has been flooded with chatter about two new guns in particular: the Remington R51 and the Glock 42.
-The first was celebrated at its release but has met with terrible reviews of the production models in the hands of its intended audience.
-The second was originally met… Read more »
+The G42 is getting a lot of love, but I fear it is distracting 9mm carriers away from the best caliber they could choose.
+Photo: Glock Over the past couple of months, the internet has been flooded with chatter about two new guns in particular: the Remington R51 and the Glock 42.
+The first was… Read more »

+The type of motorcycle you ride influences which type of carry method you employ.
 Motorcycle riding continues to increase in popularity.
 For some it’s because of increased gas prices.
 For others it’s a sense of freedom, a way to temporarily unplug from the world.
-And for others it’s something they grew up doing and it’s become a way of life.
-The reasons why we ride are as varied as… Read more »
+And for others it’s something they grew up doing and it’s… Read more »

 Although I still teach a lot of classes at Black Wing Shooting Center in Delaware, Ohio, my role has evolved to include planning and administration of our training programs, as well as executing those plans.
 Consequently, I have become more interested in things such as instructor development and the standardization of procedures and techniques.
 Among… Read more »